-Figure 35 New file
+Figure 37.
+New file

-Once the file created, you should see something like shown on Figure 32.
+Once the file created, you should see something like shown on New file created.
 You have created a project, added a folder and a file to it.

-Note: files handled by the TITAN Designer plug-in also have the TITAN moon to the left of their names, just like projects do.
-Decorators used by TITAN Designer are described in section 2.4.
+Files handled by the TITAN Designer plug-in also have the TITAN moon to the left of their names, just like projects do.
+Decorators used by TITAN Designer are described here.